 And although the Aztecs certainly weren't the first people ever to sacrifice humans, the fact that they did and the incredible number they sacrificed led to the hatred of some of the surrounding peoples.
 The powerful city-state of Tlaxcala was one of these.
 Many of their own had been sacrificed, and in the end they joined the Spaniards to fight the Aztecs.
 It may be that the Spanish simply were an excuse to start what was already an inevitable civil war.

-Lastly, it's believed that the horror of human sacrifice highly motivated the Spaniards to conquer what they considered an evil culture.
+Lastly, it's believed that the horror of human sacrifice highly motivated the Spaniards to conquer what they considered an evil culture - in other words, they used it to justify their war with the empire.

 This belief is more and more being questioned - it may be a fabrication.
 Religious, yes, but the nobles were also well educated.
 Even if they did have such a passing thought, it's unlikely it lasted long.
 In addition, there's no reason to believe that Cortes and his men wouldn't have been welcomed anyway, with similar results.
 Modern scholars are questioning whether this belief in the return of the god Quetzalcoatl was real or a later rewrite of history.